a-knaw-knee-mus/Convex-Hull-Using-Graham-Scan/README.md

 1) Calculate the perimeter
 2) Visual representation of the points and the hull
 3) Attempt to calculate the area enclosed
+## Updates
+1) Created a visual representation using matplotlib instead of pygame that also has the convex points on the plot